-In this article, I’m going to go in-depth into the best places to find Omega-3 and get their amazing health benefits into your body, what to look for in a supplement, the common ailments they may help support, and their role in optimal female hormonal health.
+In this article, I’m going to go in-depth into the best places to find Omega-3 and get their fantastic health benefits into your body, what to look for in a supplement, the common ailments they may help support, and their role in optimal female hormonal health.

 1. Omega-3 For Hormone Balance

-In my free meal plan and recipe guide I give you hormone friendly meals that help you balance your omegas for better hormones.
+In my free meal plan and recipe guide, I give you hormone-friendly meals that help you balance your omegas for better hormones.

 2. Omega-3 Fatty Acids For Menstrual Cramps and Period Pain